demis27/microservices-kickoff/java/micronaut/doc/Step6.md

 ## Step 6 - Zipkin Integration

-If you want to start this step, checkout the step6-init branch of the project.
+If you want to start this step, checkout the step6  -init branch of the project.